debian-pi/raspbian-ua-netinst/README.md

     hostname=pi
     domainname=
     rootpw=raspbian
-    cdebootstrap_cmdline=
+    rootssh= # public SSH key for root; SSH password login will be disabled for root if set cdebootstrap_cmdline=
     bootsize=+50M # /boot partition size as given to fdisk rootsize=     # / partition size in megabytes, leave empty to use all free space